sensedeep/sensedeep/README.md

 ![SenseDeep Viewer Image](https://www.sensedeep.com/images/sensedeep/home.png)

 SenseDeep is the fastest monitoring solution for Serverless.
-Via its unique design and direct client access to AWS metrics and logs, SenseDeep is able to deliver Serverless observability with metrics, insights and logs up to 800% faster than existing solutions.
+Via its unique design and direct client access to AWS metrics and logs, developers using SenseDeep are able to troubleshoot their Serverless quicker than with other solutions.

 ### Try it Free